Top 20 Dog Food Brands

 • red meat.

 These are fresh ingredients sourced from local suppliers.
-Fishermen provide the company with flounder, hake, mackerel, pike, trout, and other freshwater and oceanic fish.
-And Canadian farmers raise ducks, turkeys, chickens, deer, goats, piglets, lambs, prairie buffalo, wild boars, and steers.
+Fishermen provide the company with flounder, hake, mackerel, pike, trout, and other freshwater and ocean fish.
+Canadian farmers raise ducks, turkeys, chickens, deer, goats, piglets, lambs, prairie buffalo, wild boar, and steers.

 Orijen